 - Semen can be collected and frozen from race team cocks during and between race seasons.
 This is huge. - It allows us to preserve the genetics of the elite birds while continuing to race them and gather data.
-In the past we have often had to chose between stocking and racing which resulted in some birds being either - stocked too early before their true racing value was accurately established, or - sent to one too many races wherein a valuable bird was lost.
+In the past we have often had to chose between stocking and racing which resulted in some birds being either - stocked too early before their true racing value was accurately established, or - sent to one too many races wherein a valuable bird was lost. - It is expensive and it requires some time, but it is a viable option

-New Tools - DNA Testing ★
+New Tools - DNA Testing